soborg/travToAnki/README.md

 * add a bunch of cards from Traverse.
 * rename the deck, or move the cards to other decks as you please.
 * if the former, create a new deck called 'Mining'.
-* repeat until you've exhausted the cards in Traverse: congratulations!
+* repeat until you're done.

 # Liability